apoorvshaswat/Food-App/README.md

-# Foodie Haven
+# Foodie Heaven

-Foodie Haven is a React-based online food app designed for easy pizza ordering.
+Foodie Heaven is a React-based online food app designed for easy pizza ordering.
 The app features a dynamic product list, intuitive cart management, and a clean, responsive design using Bootstrap.
 Users can browse various pizzas, customize their orders, and manage their carts effortlessly, ensuring a seamless and enjoyable food ordering experience.

 ## Features